 House of Rivaz St. Gingolph

-In 1837, the municipality of St. Gingolph took over the complex of the house and castle.
-Today, in this border town, the complex houses the town hall and museum of the traditions and barques of Lake Geneva (Musée des Traditions et des Barques du Léman).
-The fascinating history of the canton of Valais will soon follow under Local History.
-Patrick Elsig ( La construction de la Maison de Rivaz,à Saint-Gingolph (1751-1754), www.st-gingolph.ch) describes in detail the construction of Maison de Rivaz during the period 1751-1754.
+The municipality of St. Gingolph took over the complex in 1837.
+Today, the complex houses the town hall and museum of the traditions and barques of Lake Geneva (Musée des Traditions et des Barques du Léman).